giuseppefutia/sod2015/README.md

 <img src="event.png" align="right" alt="Event details" />

-We have also created a carousel to show the image retrieve from Wikipedia reading information in the skos:related properties.
+We have also created a carousel to show the images retrieve from Wikipedia reading information in the skos:related properties.

 <img src="images.png" align="right" alt="Event images" />